mm6/ethereum-lab3-hardhat/README.md

 In this Lab we are working with the MetaMask wallet and Hardhat.

+A wallet like MetaMask has a limited user interface.
+If we need to generate arbitrary transactions to various smart contracts, we would do that using web3 middleware embedded in an application.
+Transaction creation is done using such middleware but MetaMask still has a role to play.
+It has the keys needed for signing and will ask the user for permissions.
+Here we explore some of the features that MetMask provides.

 In Part A, we will work **without a smart contract**.
 We will start the Hardhat network in its own shell and interact with the shell via the MetaMask wallet.
 Part A illustrates client server computing and a simple decentralized payment system.